 Since our formation in March 2013, we have devoted substantially all of our time and efforts to performing research and development activities and raising capital.
 We are not profitable and have incurred losses in each year since our inception.
-Our net losses for the years ended December 31, 2018 and December 31, 2019 were \$17.5 million and \$25.4 million, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$75.4 million.
+Our net losses were \$17.5 million and \$25.4 million for the years ended December 31, 2018 and December 31, 2019, respectively, and \$12.1 million and \$15.2 million for the six months ended June 30, 2019 and June 30, 2020, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$90.7 million.
 We do not currently have any product candidates in clinical trials or approved for sale, and we continue to incur significant research and development and general administrative expenses related to our operations.
 We expect that our operating expenses will increase significantly as we advance our product candidates through preclinical and clinical development, seek regulatory approval and prepare for and, if approved, proceed to commercialization; acquire, discover, validate and develop additional product candidates; obtain, maintain, protect and enforce our intellectual property portfolio; and hire additional personnel.
 In addition, upon the completion of this offering, we expect to incur additional costs associated with operating as a public company.
 We expect to continue to incur significant losses for the foreseeable future.

-We have funded our operations primarily from the sale and issuance of convertible preferred stock.
-As of December 31, 2019, we had cash, cash equivalents and short-term marketable securities of \$101.5 million.
-We believe that our existing capital resources will be sufficient to fund our planned operations for at least 12 months following the date of this offering.
+We have funded our operations primarily from the issuance and sale of convertible preferred stock.
+As of June 30, 2020, we had \$86.1 million in cash, cash equivalents and short-term marketable securities.
+We believe that our existing capital resources, including \$70.0 million of gross proceeds received from the sale of 28,020,172 shares of our Series D convertible preferred stock in July 2020, will be sufficient to fund our planned operations for at least 12 months following the date of this offering.